Back to Campus

-- continuing, in partnership with National Management Resources, to provide cleaning agents in classrooms and meeting spaces for cleaning before and after gatherings.
+- Continued partnership with National Management Resources to provide cleaning agents in classrooms and meeting spaces for cleaning before and after gatherings.

-- partnering with food service provider, Metz Culinary Management, in modifying dining arrangements to follow cleaning protocols and enable social distancing.
+- Foodservice provider, Metz Culinary Management, modified dining arrangements to follow cleaning protocols and enable compliance with University COVID-19 Protocols for masks/face coverings and social distancing.

-- installing hand-sanitizer dispensers inside each campus building.
+- Installed hand sanitizer dispensers inside each campus building.

-- developing a robust public health awareness and outreach program, which includes increasing visibility of signage and floor markers to remind the campus community of good hygiene, social distancing practices and traffic flow in buildings to reduce social proximity.
+- Developed a robust public health awareness and outreach program, which includes increasing the visibility of signage to remind the campus community of University COVID-19 Protocols.

-- providing guidelines and social expectations for students, faculty and staff to self-monitor for fever or COVID-19 symptoms.
-In instances of illness, the campus community member will be required to contact RU Health Center for immediate response.
+- Providing guidelines and social expectations for students, faculty and staff to self-monitor for fever or COVID-19 symptoms.

-- establishing rapid response procedures for tracking and notification in the event a campus community members contracts COVID-19, as well as reserving residence hall space for self-isolation or quarantine.
+- Established rapid response procedures for tracking and notification in the event a campus community member contracts COVID-19, as well as reserving residence hall space for self-isolation or quarantine.